-While the steady increase in the number of people crossing into Israel through Erez Crossing persisted in the second quarter of 2016 (14,393) it remains well below the monthly average for the years before the militant takeover of Gaza ".
-Recent restrictions put in place in June 2016 have further constrained Palestinians access from Gaza viii.
-Since March 2016, almost half of the business people with permits have had their permits cancelled or not renewed. " In the first half of 2016, only 70% of permit applications submitted for Gaza medical patients who needed Israeli permits had been approved."
+While the steady increase in the number of people crossing into Israel through Erez Crossing persisted in the second quarter of 2016 (14,393) it remains well below the monthly average for the years before the militant takeover of Gazavii.
+Recent restrictions put in place in June 2016 have further constrained Palestinians access from Gazaviii.
+Since March 2016, almost half of the business people with permits have had their permits cancelled or not renewed.ix In the first half of 2016, only 70% of permit applications submitted for Gaza medical patients who needed Israeli permits had been approved.x maintain a firm commitment to uphold the highest standards of accountability.
+The international community continues to enforce its policy of zero tolerance for any wrongdoing and has assured partners that robust measures are in place to ensure that aid goes to whom it is intended to.

-The denial rate for permit applications for national staff working with international organizations to exit and enter Gaza has also increased, affecting coordination and the ability of humanitarian and development actors based in Gaza to move significant.
+The denial rate for permit applications for national staff working with international organizations to exit and enter Gaza has also increased, affecting coordination and the ability of humanitarian and development actors based in Gaza to movexi.

 In August Israel indicted two national humanitarian workers from the United Nations Development Program and World Vision International respectively on charges of diverting funds and/or material to Hamas.
 These very serious and deeply troubling accusations must be investigated thoroughly, quickly and proven in a court of law.
-Both organisations maintain a firm commitment to uphold the highest standards of accountability.
-The international community continues to enforce its policy of zero tolerance for any wrongdoing and has assured partners that robust measures are in place to ensure that aid goes to whomit is intended to.
+Both organisations

-During the reporting period the Israeli authorities reported they have intercepted smuggling efforts by Gaza militant groups, including a shipment of a chemical used for rocket manufacturing that was hidden in bags of salt, smuggling of weapons using fishing boats, and several cases in which individuals allegedly used their entry permits to Israel to smuggle cash for Hamas ".
+During the reporting period the Israeli authorities reported they have intercepted smuggling efforts by Gaza militant groups, including a shipment of a chemical used for rocket manufacturing that was hidden in bags of salt, smuggling of weapons using fishing boats, and several cases in which individuals allegedly used their entry permits to Israel to smuggle cash for Hamasxii.

 Despite its almost continuous closure since October 2014, Egyptian authorities opened Rafah crossing for a total of eight days during May and June 2016, permitting a total of 7,815 humanitarian cases and pre-registered Gaza individuals to enter Gaza via Rafah passenger terminal.
 5,856 people were permitted access in June 2016 - the highest number of people permitted access since February 2016 (3,561) and June 2015 (2,393).
 Meanwhile a total of 522 truckloads of construction materials entered Gaza via Rafah commercial terminal during May and June 2016.
-Human Rights Situation